silvestrinigor/Fargo/doc/requirements/functional/RF-0001-new-system-main-admin-user.md

 date:
 ---

-# User Authentication by Id and Password
+# New System Main Admin User

 ## Statement
-The system shall authenticate user by id and password.
+The system shall create the main admin user if no user exists in the system.

 ## Rationale
 <!-- why this requirement exists -->